michaelx/Launchbot/README.md

 2. Create a new build: `npm run build`
 3. Upload the files in the folder `dist`.

+> **Note:** If you opened Launchbot before changing the embedded config, that config will be stored in `localStorage`.
+If you then change the embedded config and create a new build you have to reset it in the UI by clicking `Settings > Restore embedded config`.

 ### Upgrading

 `git pull`, or download the latest release and replace your copy with it.
 If an embedded default config is used, make sure to make a backup of it, or `stage` and `merge` it.